mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Edge

 Edge is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
-A character’s Edge attribute represents the number of Edge points a character has to spend during gameplay.
-Edge points can be used for a wide range of benfits, each noted below.
-Edge points come in a pool of Edge Dice.
-Your Edge Attribute lets you know how many Edge Dice you have to spend.
+The Edge pool is made from combining (Quickness + Intelligence + Willpower) dividing by three and rounding down.

+So with a Quickness 5, Intelligence 3 and Willpower 3 that would be a 5 Edge Pool.

-Spending an Edge Point adds a D6 to your dice, you add this dice to your total and your Effect.
+Spending an Edge Point adds an Effect Dice to your rolled dice, you add this dice to your total and your Effect.
 The most Edge that can be spent on a roll is equal to the Skill Rating in the Test being rolled.

 So if you had an Edge of 4, and a Firearms of 3.
 You could add up to 3 Dice from your Edge Pool on a Firearms Test because thats the Rating of your skill.
 You can spend Edge **before** you rolle but not after.
 You can spend Edge on any Test in the game.

 #### Refreshing your Edge Pool

-- All of your Edge come back after a night of rest (Long Rest)
+- ALl of your Edge refreshes each day after a long Rest
-- If you take a Short Rest (1 hour) you get Half your Edge back you can do this once her pay.
+- During Combat your Edge Refreshes every round.

 ### Individual Rule Sections